SF-RAG: Structure-Fidelity Retrieval-Augmented Generation for Academic Question Answering: Introduction

 \section{Introduction}

-An explicit hierarchy of title, sections, subsections, and paragraphs in academic papers helps encode discourse intent and delineate evidence-bearing regions, providing a cognitive map for readers to localize, integrate, and verify claims~\cite{armbruster1987does,hebert2016effects}.
-To achieve automated reading and question answering over the increasingly growing amount of academic documents, retrieval-augmented generation (RAG) systems have been frequently adopted to segment document sources into flat chunks, followed by information retrieval via nearest-neighbor similarity in a global vector space~\cite{fan2024survey,gao2023retrieval,zhang2025survey,han2025rag,sudhi2024rag}.
-However, flat chunking weakens section boundaries, produces fragmented contexts, and elevates the risk of misallocating tokens away from evidence-bearing parts of the document under finite token budgets~\cite{yang2025superrag,xu2024unsupervised,ma2023query}, which increases reasoning burden for downstream language models in practice ~\cite{es2024ragas,salemi2024evaluating,lyu2025crud}.
+Academic literature serves as a critical knowledge source for engineering research and decision-making, with efficient question-answering over scientific publications being essential for evidence synthesis, technology assessment, and innovation planning in engineering practice.
+In these documents, an explicit hierarchy of title, sections, subsections, and paragraphs helps encode discourse intent and delineate evidence-bearing regions, providing a cognitive map for readers to localize, integrate, and verify claims~\cite{armbruster1987does,hebert2016effects}.
+To achieve automated reading and question answering over the increasingly growing amount of scientific publications and technical documents, retrieval-augmented generation (RAG) systems have been widely adopted.
+Recent studies in engineering informatics have demonstrated the potential of RAG in various domain-specific applications, such as building regulation interpretation~\cite{jiang2026building}, construction management~\cite{wu2025retrieval}, and smart manufacturing~\cite{wan2025empowering}.
+These systems typically segment document sources into flat chunks, followed by information retrieval via nearest-neighbor similarity in a global vector space~\cite{fan2024survey,gao2023retrieval,zhang2025survey,han2025rag,sudhi2024rag}.
+However, flat chunking weakens section boundaries, produces fragmented contexts, and elevates the risk of misallocating tokens away from evidence-bearing parts of the document under finite token budgets~\cite{yang2025superrag,xu2024unsupervised,ma2023query,cui2026llm}, which increases reasoning burden for downstream language models in practice~\cite{es2024ragas,salemi2024evaluating,lyu2025crud}.